-I’ve been using a Google Wear device – the Samsung Galaxy Live – since I picked it up at I/O last week.
+I’ve been using an Android Wear device – the Samsung Galaxy Live – since I picked it up at I/O last week.
 I’ve tried a number of other smartwatches before now, and it’s interesting to see the differences.
 As it’s currently constituted, I see three flaws with Google Wear, two of which seem to be pretty fundamental, and one of which should be fixed soon:

 Cards are a bad UI for small screens